-Reach out to someone you can trust within your own network, or outsource expertise through a Lodging Performance Network (LPN) like Hotel Engine.
+Reach out to someone you can trust within your own network, or outsource expertise through a team of experts, like Hotel Engine’s Groups team.

-We leverage our experts to bring you the best advice on hotels and locations completely free of charge.
+With the Groups team, you’ll get white-glove service at no additional charge.
+They’ll provide you with the best options on hotels and locations, and handle the booking, billing, and reconciliation for you.
 And if you ever have any questions, just ask — we’re happy to help.

 Business travel managers are expected to plan inspiring itineraries on shoestring budgets.
 Companies don’t want to break the bank on rooms, but your team needs comfortable accommodations.